bluebrown/moby-ingress/README.md

 The data types passed into the template have the following format.
 The ingressClass is used to filter services.
 That way it is possible to run the separate stacks with separate controllers and a different ingress class if required.

 Frontend snippets in the backend struct are executed as template and merged with the frontend config from the ConfigData struct.
 That is why it is not returned as json and not directly used in the template.
+The endpoint mode is used to determine what dns pattern should be used to query the docker dns resolver for the service.

 ```go
 type ConfigData struct {